kigster/joyent-cloud-pricing/README.md

 you would need to contact your Joyent account representative to get the details.
 These commits are fixed by  flavor, so you would be committing to, say, 10 x ```g3-standard-64-smartos``` flavors for a year.

+### The Problem

+If you read the above, you understand that tracking your Joyent monthly pricing ends up being pretty complicated process.
+This library was written to make this easier, and to allow users of Joyent Cloud quickly check what their monthly pricing should be based on the current footprint, current on-demand pricing, and optionally their pre-pay discounts.

 ## Installation

 Add this line to your application's Gemfile: